 Plan B students culminate their studies with written and oral exams in two specialized fields of the student’s choice.
 Each field should be focused enough to have depth and coherence and broad enough to cover a subfield of American Studies.
 The two fields should not overlap too closely.
 The student should define the fields by working closely with two advisors, one for each field.
-Examples of fields might include: U.S. Women’s History, Sexuality Studies, Asian American Studies, Historic Preservation, U.S.-Native American Relations, African American Literature, Hawai’i History, American Arts, American Cinema, and American Environmental History.
+Examples of fields might include: U.S. Women’s History, Sexuality Studies, Asian American Studies, Historic Preservation, U.S.-Native American Relations, African American Literature, Hawai’i History, American Arts, American Cinema, American Environmental History, Life Writing and Comparative Diasporas.

 For each field, the student must prepare a reading list in consultation with the field advisor.
 Each reading list should include no fewer than twenty books.
 Once the two field advisors have approved the reading lists, the Graduate Chair must approve the fields.
 Students should work closely with the field advisors in the course of reading for the exam.
 Once the field advisors have agreed that the student is ready for the exam, the student must schedule the written and oral exams with the Graduate Program Coordinator.